Have a question?

 Media Work:

-• Provided legal opinion on the complex issues surrounding Brexit in Brexit: les exilés dans l'impasse, Hikari Films.
+• Provided legal opinion and commentary on the complex issues surrounding Brexit in Brexit: les exilés dans l'impasse, Hikari Films.
 Aired on Arte TV.

 Other Significant Human Rights Work: